hpc-unibe-ch/puppet-module-shelldap/README.markdown

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.

-## Copyright Notice

-shelldap (c) by IT Services Department, University of Bern

-shelldap is licensed under a
-Creative Commons Attribution-ShareAlike 4.0 International License.

-You should have received a copy of the license along with this work.
-If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.